 Calculations for phosphorus management in wastewater

 Let's clear up the spelling of phosphorus - the element, symbol P. With an atomic number of 15 and atomic weight of 30.97, it is one of the non-metals together with carbon, nitrogen, oxygen, sulphur and selenium.
 It is never found in the pure state because it is highly reactive with air.
 Most of the chemicals containing phosphorus are 'phosphates' - one phosphorus atom combined with four oxygen atoms as an anion with three spare electrons.
-The spelling of the reduced form of the element is phosphorous, as in phosphorous acid - that is it no longer the element having gained one electron.
+The spelling of the reduced form of the element is phosphorous, as in phosphorous acid - that is it is no longer the element having gained one electron.

 ESSENTIAL TO LIFE: We need to understand that phosphorus is an essential element to life (animals, plants and micro-organisms)- generally in the form of phosphate (PO43-), as a transporter of energy, as structural components of all cellular membranes and in bones.
 Not only do we require a renewal of phosphorus in our diet for the phosphorus we excrete/defecate daily, we also retain phosphorus in our living body for biological and metabolic functions.

 OUR WASTES: Phosphorus is excreted in urine and faeces at about 1-3 grams per adult per day into our toilet wastewater, from the wastes of food preparation in the kitchen, from detergents in the laundry and from personal care products in the bathroom.
 All natural foods have some phosphorus while processed foods may have a higher proportion of phosphorus as flavouring, preservatives, colour stabilisation and increased self life.
 Perhaps the best example of an excess of phosphorus is from the carbonated beverage industry where phosphoric acid is used to 'sharpen' the flavour and reduce mould and bacteria growth.